evolbioinfo/booster-web/webapp/templates/help.md

 If you want to also infer the reference and bootstrap trees:

 * Original alignment: [.phy](/static/files/primates/DNA_primates.phy)
-* Nextflow workflow: [.nf](/static/files/primates/primates.nf) (`nextflow run primates.nf` to run it)

-After computing TBE and FBP using BOOSTER-WEB, you should obtain trees like the followings:
+After computingTBE and FBP using BOOSTER-WEB, you should obtain the following trees.
+TBE supports are larger than FBP supports for all branches.
+If boostrap and reference trees have been re-computed, some fluctuations of the supports are expected.

 * TBE
 ![TBE](/static/files/primates/TBE.png)